Saint Ferdinand Barracks: History

+The Royal House of the Maestranza

 The Royal House of the Maestranza (predecessor of the current Saint Ferdinand barracks) was built by Íñigo Melchor Fernández de Velasco, Constable of Castile and León and Captain General of Galicia between 1665 and 1668.
 It was built with stone from the demolition of houses in the A Moureira neighbourhood, which had been left abandoned at the end of the previous century.
 It was a one-storey building with four wings and a large central courtyard, whose initial function was to house soldiers in transit during the war with Portugal (1640–1668).

-During the War of the Quadruple Alliance, following the Crown's support for the Jacobites, the English invasion of 1719 led by General Homobod ruined the building, which at that time was used as a storehouse for old weapons, grenades, bombs, gunpowder and some melted down artillery.
-After the invasion and capitulation of Pontevedra on 25 October 1719 small consolidation works were carried out, such as repairing the roofs.
-The building was so badly damaged that the soldiers had to be accommodated in different barracks in the city.
+During the War of the Quadruple Alliance, British forces led by General Philip Honywood invaded and captured Pontevedra on 10 October 1719, capturing 200 Spanish soldiers and causing the city's population to flee.
+The British proceeded to burn several strategically important buildings unopposed, including the barracks.
+After the British withdrew, a number of restoration works were carried out by the Spanish authorities, such as repairing the roofs.
+The building was so badly damaged that Spanish troops stationed in Pontevedra had to be accommodated in other barracks in the city.

 The municipality of Pontevedra asked the Bourbon monarchy to rebuild the Real Maestranza.
 The procedures for the reconstruction of the barracks began with the order of the Intendant Francisco Salvador de Pineda, to accommodate a cavalry squadron of the Montesa Regiment in the city.
 The Minister of War, the Duke of Montemar, ordered the military engineer Antonio Flobert to draw up the plans for the new building (preserved in the General Archive of Simancas in the province of Valladolid).

+The second barracks

 The Real Maestranza began to be rebuilt in the year 1738.
 The construction designed by Antonio Flobert took advantage of the walls of the previous barracks and the heraldry.
 The barracks was named Saint Dominic and was later renovated and enlarged.
 In 1790, the barracks served as a hospital for invalids in the army.
 From the end of the 18th century, the Princess Infantry Regiment was based in this barracks.
 In 1807 it was led by the Count of San Román.
 It was used as a gun factory during the Spanish War of Independence.

 The barracks were also known as the Cavalry Barracks and the City of Pontevedra Barracks until the 19th century, when it received its current name of Saint Ferdinand Barracks.
 In 1831, the Pontevedra City Council ceded ownership of the barracks to the Military Treasury, which rebuilt its façade and converted it into Infantry barracks.